FAQs on Tickets

 What is a ticket and where does it originate from?

-Tickets are support requests that are submitted by your customers.
-They contain the support conversations, as well as other properties, such as priority, category, and status.
-Tickets can be problems, feature requests, questions, or even thank you messages.
+Tickets are support requests that are submitted by customers.
+They contain the support conversations and other important details, such as priority, category, and status, that help agents categorize and prioritize the requests.
+Tickets can be problems, feature requests, questions, or general enquiry about the product.

-• Send an email to the help desk-monitored support mailbox
+1. An email that is sent to the help desk-monitored support mailbox

 These communication options are collectively called channels in Zoho Desk.
 You can add or remove a channel to meet your needs as per your business requirements.
 Requests submitted through these channels will quickly turn into tickets in Zoho Desk.